apache/mxnet/docs/tutorials/sparse/csr.md

 ## Array Creation

-There are a few different ways to create a `CSRNDArray`, but first let's recreate the matrix we just discussed using the `data`, `indices`, and `indptr` we calculated.
+There are a few different ways to create a `CSRNDArray`, but first let's recreate the matrix we just discussed using the `data`, `indices`, and `indptr` we calculated in the previous example.

 You can create a CSRNDArray with data, indices and indptr by using the `csr_matrix` function: